LOFT Community Services

 Finances

-LOFT Community Services had $12.0m in donations in F2022.
-Donations increased by 68% from F2021 ($7.1m in F2021).
-The charity received $54.2m in government funding, which is 68% of total revenues.
-Administrative costs are 5% of total revenues (less investment income) and fundraising costs are 5% of donations.
-This results in total overhead spending of 10%.
-For every dollar donated, 90 cents go to the cause.
+In F2024, LOFT received $22.4m in donations, up 34% from $16.7m in F2023.
+The charity also received $71.6m in government funding, making up 67% of total revenues.
+Administrative costs are 2% of total revenues (less investment income) and fundraising costs are 4% of total donations.
+For every dollar donated, 94 cents are available to go towards the cause.
 This is within Ci’s reasonable range for overhead spending.
+Ci presented administrative costs that appear to not include salaries, so the administrative ratio is likely underreported.

 Financial Review